jim-keefe/mandelbrot-movie-maker-ps/README.md

 * Powershell
 * .Net framework for the Drawing Assembly (Need to determine whether that is core or full.
 This may effect MacOS or Linux compatability.)
 * FFMPEG should be installed and available from the path where the script is running
 * A folder to store movie artifacts (i.e. e:\mbmovies).
-Note that each time the script is executed it will create a new folder in the movie folder, so you do not need to make a new folder each time.
+Note that each time the script is executed it will create a new folder with a unique name in the movie folder, so you do not need to make a new folder each time.
 * The mb_functions.ps1 file should be in the same folder as the movie maker script.

 ## Usage
-* set the starting and ending values in the $mbplan object (consider a low resolution and frame count first)
+* set the starting and ending values in the $mbplan object (Consider using a low resolution, frame count , and max iterations first to preview the movie)
 * Execute the script from a powershell console or VScode.

 ## Example Parameters